Universal composite boson formation in strongly interacting one-dimensional fermionic systems

-One-dimensional geometry is very special as due to Girardeau's mapping, bosonic and fermionic systems might possess exactly the same diagonal properties~\cite{girardeau_mapping}.
-In that way, the wave function of impenetrable bosons can be mapped to the wave function of ideal fermions, known as Tonks-Girardeau (TG) gas~\cite{girardeau_mapping}.
+One-dimensional geometry is very special as due to Girardeau's mapping, bosonic and fermionic systems might possess exactly the same diagonal properties~\cite{girardeau_mapping,Cheon1999}.
+In that way, the wave function of impenetrable bosons can be mapped to the wave function of ideal fermions, known as Tonks-Girardeau (TG) gas~\cite{girardeau_mapping,Girardeau2001}.
 As well, single-component fermions with a strong $p$-wave attraction can exhibit identical diagonal correlations as in an ideal Bose gas, resulting in what is known as the fermionic Tonks-Girardeau (FTG) gas~\cite{GirardeauNguyenOlshanii2004,GirardeauMinguzzi2006,MinguzziGirardeau2006,GirardeauAstrakharchik2010}.
+Recent experimental advances in spin-polarized fermions with $p$-wave resonances pave the way for the experimental realization of the FTG gas using confinement-induced resonances~\cite{Granger2004,Chang2020}.
 Another peculiarity of the one-dimensional geometry is that quantum fluctuations destroy BEC in gases with finite interactions.
 Indeed, in uniform systems, the ODLRO vanishes in power-law decay $\lim_{|x-x'|\to\infty}\rho_1(x,x')\to n / (n|x-x'|)^{1/(2K)}$ where $K$ is the Luttinger parameter~\cite{Haldane81,Cazalilla_2004}.
 Formally, the ODLRO is restored in the limit of ideal Bose gas ($K\to \infty$).
-Its fermionic counterpart corresponds to the FTG gas which exhibits molecular condensation as has been discussed for the homogeneous case.
-Recently, Ko\'sik and Sowi\'nski have proven that in FTG the eigenvalues of the OBDM and TBDM are universal and independent of the shape of the trapping potential~\cite{koscik}.
+Its fermionic counterpart corresponds to the FTG gas which exhibits partial pair condensation as has been discussed in the case of harmonic trapping~\cite{GirardeauMinguzzi2006}.
+Recently, Ko\'sik and Sowi\'nski have proven that in FTG the eigenvalues of the OBDM are independent of the shape of the trapping potential~\cite{koscik}.
+This fact enables us to conduct a completely general and universal study of the FTG gas without the need to constrain the study to a specific system or confining potential, as has been done in previous works \cite{MinguzziGirardeau2006}.